CUET Humanities Exam > CUET Humanities Notes > Revision Notes for CUET Humanities Preparation > Chapter Notes: Legal Profession in India

 Barristers

-• To become a barrister in the UK, one must have a first class degree and be a member of one of the four Inns of Court.
+• To become a barrister in the UK, one needs to have a first-class degree and be a member of one of the four Inns of Court.

-• The bar exam is a one-year full-time or two-year part-time course (BPTC) which is more competitive than becoming a solicitor.
+• The bar exam is a one-year full-time or two-year part-time course (BPTC. that is more competitive than the path to becoming a solicitor.

-• Before the BPTC, students must complete 12 qualifying sessions at the Inn of Court and have completed mini-pupillages and possibly some marshalling.
+• Before taking the BPTC, students must complete 12 qualifying sessions at the Inn of Court and have done mini-pupillages and possibly some marshalling.

-• After successfully passing the BPTC, prospective barristers must obtain pupillage for one year of training and then obtain tenancy in a set of barristers' chambers or work for an organization that employs barristers.
+• After passing the BPTC, aspiring barristers must secure a pupillage for one year of training and then obtain tenancy in a set of barristers' chambers or work for an organisation that employs barristers.

 Foreign Lawyers and Practicing in the U.K

-• Outside England and Wales lawyers can still practice, with no formal experience requirements from the SRA.
+• Outside England and Wales, lawyers can practice without any formal experience requirements from the SRA.

 France

-• European lawyers, including solicitors of England and Wales, can register as European lawyers in France and may requalify by sitting the equivalent exam administered by the Conseil National des Barreaux.
+• Lawyers from other European countries, such as solicitors from England and Wales, have the option to register as European lawyers in France.
+They can also requalify by passing an equivalency exam set by the Conseil National des Barreaux.

-• Foreign lawyers can also practice in France under the Establishment Directive 98/5/EC, which allows them to give advice in international, their home country, and French law.
+• Foreign lawyers can practice in France under the Establishment Directive 98/5/EC.
+This directive allows them to offer legal advice on international law, the law of their home country, and French law.

 Germany

-• Once both exams are passed, students are qualified to work in any legal profession, but to practice as a private attorney they must apply to join a state branch of the Federal Chamber of Lawyers.
+• Once they have completed both the First Examination and the practical training, graduates are qualified to work in various legal professions.
+However, to become a private attorney, they must apply to join a state branch of the Federal Chamber of Lawyers.

 Singapore

-• In Singapore, there is a single legal profession known as 'advocates and solicitors', and admission to the bar is governed by the Legal Profession Act and determined by the Board of Legal Education and the Law Society of Singapore for fitness of character.
+• In Singapore, there is one legal profession known as "advocates and solicitors."
+The process of being admitted to the bar is governed by the Legal Profession Act and is assessed by both the Board of Legal Education and the Law Society of Singapore to ensure that candidates are suitable for the profession.

-• Foreign lawyers are regulated by the Attorney-General's Chambers.
+• Foreign lawyers are regulated by the Attorney-General's Chambers, which impacts their ability to practice law in Singapore.

 People's Republic of China

-• The national core curriculum covers 14 courses including legal theory, Chinese legal history, and various areas of law.
+• The core curriculum for legal education in China comprises 14 courses that cover a range of subjects, including legal theory, Chinese legal history, and various branches of law.

-• To practice law in China, one must pass the annual uniform national judicial examination and complete a one-year internship with a law firm.
+• To qualify as a lawyer in China, candidates must pass the national judicial examination, which is conducted annually, and complete a one-year internship with a law firm.

-• Foreign nationals cannot practice law in China but foreign law firms can establish a representative office to provide legal advice and represent clients in transnational cases, with certain conditions and restrictions.
+• Foreign nationals are prohibited from practising law in China.
+However, foreign law firms are allowed to establish representative offices in the country, where they can provide legal advice and represent clients in international cases, subject to specific conditions and restrictions.

 Question for Chapter Notes: Legal Profession in India